-Element Philosophy Objective Form Type Performance Criteria Base Salary To attract, motivate and retain Cash Fixed Continued service talented executives Annual incentive To compensate executives Cash Variable Pre-established performance metrics based bonus based upon the value of their on achievement of operational, financial and individual and collective strategic goals. contributions to achieving corporate goals and objectives Equity incentive To align the interests of our Restricted Variable The realizable value of restricted stock awards executives with those of our stock awards awards is linked to the Company's stock stockholders who intend to stay price after the grant date.
-Performance share invested over a multi-year Performance awards are not earned unless specific levels period share awards of Company performance are achieved.
+Element Philosophy Objective Form Туре Performance Criteria Base Salary To attract, motivate and retain talented executives Cash Fixed Continued service Annual incentive bonus To compensate executives based upon the value of their individual and collective contributions to achieving corporate goals and objectives Cash Variable Pre-established performance metrics based on achievement of operational, financial and strategic goals Equity incentive awards To align the interests of our executives with those of our stockholders who intend to stay invested over a multi- year period Restricted stock awards Performance share awards Variable The realizable value of restricted stock awards is linked to the Company's stock price after the grant date.
+Performance share awards are not earned unless specific levels of Company performance are achieved.
 Vesting periods are generally three years.